Alexzihaohu/2021s1final/ccc.md

   - YAML is a human friendly data serialization standard for all programming languages.
 - Ansible uses Jinja2 templating for dynamic expression
   - Jinja2 is a modern and designer-friendly templating language for Python, modelled after Django’s templates.

+**Question** Applications can be deployed across Clouds either through creation and deployment of virtual images (snapshots) or through scripting the installation and configuration of software applications.用snapshot和script做部署有什么优劣

+What are the benefits and drawbacks of these approaches?

+- Snapshots
+  - benefits
+    - Snapshots are easy, can be created just by clicking buttons on dashboard
+  - drawbacks
+    - No history of how the instance built -> no control
+- Scripting
+  - benefits
+    - Scripting allows to do much more(start application,configure application, deploy application, upgrade system)thus, have more controll over the system
+    - Scripting has complete record of how to build and deploy
+  - drawbacks
+    - harder compared to clicking buttons in Snapshots

 ## Week 6 Service-oriented Architectures